A Ten Minute Read

 Surveys often feature absolutes, e.g., “I always stay with Brand X”.
 I most frequently stay with Brand X, but I don’t always stay with them.
 So do I “Disagree” with the “always” bit, or “Agree” to indicate my preference?

-While researching this post (yes, really), I ran across a survey that asked: “How well do you understand SharePoint?” and the answers ranged from “Highly Dissatisfied” to “Highly Satisfied”.
+I recently received a survey that asked: “How well do you understand SharePoint?” and the answers ranged from “Highly Dissatisfied” to “Highly Satisfied”.
 I can’t even begin to fathom how I would answer that.
-(However satisfied I am with SharePoint, my response gives no clarity to how well I understand it!)
+(However satisfied I am with SharePoint, my response gives no clarity to how well I understand it!
+Are they asking how satisfied I am with my own understanding?)

 One particularly egregious example of bafflingly-bad survey questions is in the “StrengthsFinder” instrument that Gallup – who should know better – charges a lot of money for.
 I digress a bit on that pool of dog’s breakfast here.

-Perhaps I’m being obtuse: But good survey design is difficult, and now that so many online tools make it easy to create and distribute surveys, we ignore that too often (at our peril).
+Perhaps I’m being obtuse: Good survey design is difficult.
+Now that so many online tools make it easy to create and distribute surveys, we ignore that too often (at our peril).
 If there’s room to interpret the question, subsequent interpretation of the results increases geometrically; soon, even though we have all this “data”, we realize it doesn’t actually mean anything.

 But that’s OK – we still have room to analyze it incorrectly.